OracleCPS/CPQToSubscriptionLab/Document.md

 * How to import integration artifacts into OIC
 * How to update web service connections
 * How to activate integrations
-* How to create subscriptions through CPQ Cloud
+* How to create subscriptions in CPQ Cloud
-* How to terminate subscriptions through CPQ Cloud
+* How to terminate subscriptions in CPQ Cloud

 <p>&nbsp;</p>